baligaarun/testToDo/README.md

 3. Concurrent user sessions to the application.

 4. How does the application store the data?
 E.g. Browser cache, file system etc.

+5. Test by different user accounts (or roles) on the same system.

+6. Full list of supported browsers.